Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 base consensus to continue.
 Below-qC or unaligned work remains pending until witness, cancellation, explicit erase, or publication expiry.

+The coordination boundary is inclusive: a tick at the deadline may still wait, but a tick after it must not request another Export observation interval.
+Changing roots or first material arriving late does not restart the window.
+Once coordination expires without a witness, later ticks cannot reopen it in the same round.
+This bounds waiting, not evidence age: an already-published, unchanged root may still align immediately on a late tick if no expiry decision has previously been made.

 The admission and publication clocks are distinct.
 The outer `sfLastLedgerSequence` follows ordinary inclusive transaction admission and may be at most `maxAdmissionWindowLedgers` beyond the ledger evaluating the intent.